The sumo deadlift is one of the best exercises you can do to develop strong hips.

 - Walk up to a barbell that is set on the floor with the desired weight, the bar should be at a height that is near the mid-shin level

-- Bend down and grab the bar with a shoulder width grip (aka your arms should be completely straight)
+- Bend down and grab the bar with a shoulder-width grip (your arms should be completely straight) with your thumbs wrapped around the bar

 - When looking from the front, your shins should be as vertical as possible, and your knees should be pointing in the same direction as your toes